jvns/talks/pydatanyc2014/slides.md

 ip_address_country: Australia
 ```

-80% likely to be fraudulent.
+made up score: 80% likely to be fraudulent.

 # Does it work?